george-mcintyre/aida-pva/docs/3_0_Platform_Technical_Reference.md

 The AIDA-PVA service uses a plug-and-play architecture for the implementation of the channel provider.
 It is configured as follows:
-- It checks the value of a property (`java.library.path`) to determine which path to load the Channel Provider library from.
-In our SLAC environment this is always `/SLCLIBS`.
+- It checks the value of a property (`java.library.path`) to determine which path to load the Channel Provider image from.
+In our SLAC environment this is always `/SLCSHR`.
-- It checks the value of a property (`aida.pva.lib.name`) or environment variable (`AIDA_PVA_LIB_NAME`) to determine which Channel Provider library to load.  e.g. `AIDASLCDB` to load `AIDASLCDB.EXE` library.
+- It checks the value of a property (`aida.pva.lib.name`) or environment variable (`AIDA_PVA_LIB_NAME`) to determine which Channel Provider image to load.  e.g. `AIDASLCDB` to load the `AIDASLCDB.EXE` image.
 - It checks the value of a property (`aida.pva.channels.filename`) or environment variable (`AIDA_PVA_CHANNELS_FILENAME`) to determine which
   Channel Configuration File to load.
 This can be a full path name.  e.g. `/SLCTXT/AIDASLCDB_CHANNELS.YML`
 - It reads configuration from the selected channel configuration file.